lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 main   fetchIndex  10.60 req/s       106  5.23 ms  5.08 ms  6.91 ms  9.96 ms  10.62 ms  10.62 ms  106    0    0    0      0         0       0     0 ns
 </code></pre>

-You might be alerted at first by seeing 106 requests instead of 100 here; that's by design, though.
-Hyperfoil does not execute the requests every 100 ms on the dot because that's not what the users would do; the incoming users are randomized using [Poisson point process](https://en.wikipedia.org/wiki/Poisson_point_process).
+You might be concerned at first by seeing 106 requests instead of 100 here; that's by design, though.
+Hyperfoil does not execute the requests precisly every 100 ms because that's not what the users would do; the incoming users are randomized using [Poisson point process](https://en.wikipedia.org/wiki/Poisson_point_process).

 Exploring the JSON from `export` might not be the most convenient way, but there's a third option: `report` command creates a fancy HTML report.
 Were you not running in a container a browser window with this report would be opened, too.